 Rev Up Recyclability + Recycling Infrastructure

 Recycling has a lot of fans, including us.
-More of our packages than ever are made from widely recyclable PET and HDPE (and none include PVC plastic) as we aim for all recyclable, reusable or compostable packaging.
+More of our packages than ever are made from widely recyclable PET and HDPE (and none include PVC plastic) as we aim for all of our packaging to be recyclable, reusable or compostable by 2025.

-Our greatest innovation to date has been a first-of-its-kind recyclable toothpaste tube, an apropos advancement for the world’s leading toothpaste brand.
+We are very proud of our first-of-its-kind recyclable toothpaste tube, an apropos advancement for the world’s leading toothpaste brand.
 These recyclable tubes are now rolling out across global markets.
-Even better: We’ve already shared this technology with 15+ other companies to help speed industry’s transformation.
+Even better: We’ve already shared this technology with other companies to help speed the industry's transformation.

 But innovating a newly recyclable package only works when there are local systems available and amenable to processing it.
 Infrastructure is everything.

-We’ve partnered with The Association of Plastics Recyclers and RecyClass to approve our pioneering tube for recycling in existing HDPE plastic bottle recycling streams.
-We’re working with The Recycling Partnership’s Pathway to Circularity to further acceptance of these tubes by more municipalities and recyclers.
+We’re working with The Recycling Partnership’s Pathway to Circularity and the Stina Tube Recyclability Project to further acceptance of these tubes by more municipalities and recyclers.

 Colgate is also deeply involved with plastics-reform networks like the Consumer Goods Forum Plastics Waste Coalition of Action, Re:Source Plastic and U.S. Plastics Pact which bring together private companies, NGOs, governments and recyclers to expedite recycling best practices.
 And with Closed Loop Partners, we’re investing to scale sustainable products, services and infrastructure.